 Mini split systems are considered some of the most efficient condo-specific HVAC systems on the market.
 They often use inverter technology, allowing them to generate only the amount of cooling necessary and conserve energy.

 What are the Common Issues with Air Conditioners in Canada?

 There are a few common issues that Canadians face with their air conditioners.
 Canada experiences fairly extreme weather conditions, from very hot summers to freezing winters.
 These seasonal fluctuations can be hard on your AC hardware.

-One common issue is that the air conditioner is not cold enough.
-This could be because the unit is too old, the refrigerant needs to be refilled, or there is a blockage in the system.
+One common issue is that the air conditioner is not cooling enough.
+Assuming it’s not simply due to a dirty air filter, this could occur because the unit is too old, or there is a problem that needs repair.

 Lastly, some people find that their air conditioner makes strange noises.
 This could be due to a loose belt, a build-up of debris in the unit, or worn-out bearings.
 If you are experiencing any of these issues with your air conditioner, it is best to call a professional for help.

 Find Exactly What You Need with Us